Study Cautions Influence of Inverse Altitude Effect When Using Stable Isotope Paleoaltimetry

 This study can be found on the Nature Communications site and though the pdf link.

-The publication also provides the Earth & Environment blog site for the research community to share their experiences in a series titled "behind the Paper."
-Dr. Jing 's blog about his experience can be found here.
+The publication also provides the Earth & Environment blog site for the research community to share their experiences in a series titled "behind the Paper" where you can find Dr. Jing 's blog about his experience.

 News Filters: